-At Fortis, we build portfolios starting with one underlying thesis, investing is a psychology game not an IQ game.
 Markets don’t create losses, people do through emotional decisions at precisely the wrong times.
 There is nothing that generates more emotion than politics especially in 2018 with the events of the past month.
 Unfortunately, I have bad news for heavily partisan readers, the economic cycle is much bigger than either political party so predicting market returns based on election results will have a negative effect on your long-term returns.

 There is only one thing that mid-term elections guarantee, short-term volatility that should be totally ignored by long-term investors.
 If you are a wild partisan person who is sitting on the edge of your chair at midnight waiting for results, that’s OK just get mentally prepared to avoid watching your portfolio at all costs.

 Zero Evidence Between Partisan Control of Congress and Performance in S&P

 History suggests the stock market will fare well no matter who wins on Nov.
 6.